marybecker/HQStreamEval/README.md

 ![HQ Vulnerability](presentation/images/hq_water_vulnerability_map_mockup.jpg)

-*Figure 4.
+*Figure 6.
 Full Scale Wire Frame*

 The mapping application displays the likelihood of stream network drainage catchments supporting high quality conditions and biological integrity.
 The catchment data is represented as polygons.
 Drainage catchments are areas that drain to a particular stream segment.
 Catchments are delineated based on the underlying stream network.
 Use of drainage catchments convey the importance of land-water interactions that effect stream conditions.
 The likelihood of a drainage catchment supporting high quality conditions is displayed using a color gradient of blue to orange.
 The more likely a catchment is predicted to support a high quality condition, the darker the blue color will be displayed.
 Catchments with less than a 50% likelihood are displayed as varying shades of orange.

 ### E. User Interaction

 The mapping application allows the user to explore 'what-if' scenarios through an interaction with a slider bar.
-The slider bar indicates a level of human induced change in core forest that effects the condition of the stream.
-The slider bar indicates a percent reduction of core forest in the upstream drainage basin from the original condition for each high quality stream segment.
-As the user changes the percent reduction using the slider bar the corresponding catchments change in color based on model predictions for that change.
+The slider bar is used to change the level of human induced disturbance in core forest causing an effect in the condition streams across the State.
+The level of disturbance is noted below the slider showing the percent reduction of core forest in the upstream drainage basin from the current condition for each high quality stream segment.
+As the user changes the percent reduction using the slider bar the corresponding catchments change in color based on model predictions.
 In this action the slider is displaying updated model predictions based on the changed input data.
-Stream loss of high quality conditions with a reduction in core forest from the original condition is indicated by highlighting the catchments that changed in varying shades of orange.
+Stream loss of high quality conditions with a reduction in core forest from the original condition is indicated by changing the catchment color to varying shades of orange.

 Overall high quality stream kilometer loss across the State for a given condition is calculated on the fly.
 The calculation is displayed and plotted within the legend.
 Users can also hover over a catchment which highlights the catchment of interest and displays a popup giving the precise probability prediction for the given model inputs.
 Within the hover over, users can also find the number and percentage of high quality stream kilometers lost within the upstream drainage basin for the given reduction of core forest from current condition.